 Thorlabs AO Kits include either the WFS150-5C CCD-based or the WFS20-5C(/M) high-speed CMOS-based Shack-Hartmann wavefront sensor.
 These Shack-Hartmann wavefront sensors can detect distortions in the wavefront which can then be corrected by the deformable mirror.

 880 Hz High-Speed CMOS Sensor

 Thorlabs' CMOS-Based wavefront sensors are also available separately.

-For out-of-the-box operation, the AO Kit comes with a fully functional, stand-alone, Windows XP and 7-compatible program for immediate operation of the instrument.
+For out-of-the-box operation, the AO Kit comes with a fully functional stand-alone program for immediate operation of the instrument.
+The program is compatible with Windows 7, 8, or 10.
 This software is capable of minimizing wavefront aberrations by analyzing the signals from the Shack-Hartmann wavefront sensor and generating a voltage set that is applied to the deformable mirror.
 Users can also monitor the deformable mirror actuator control voltages, wavefront corrections, and intensity distribution in real time.
 Since the application software provides full control of the AO Kit, it is an excellent tool for research and development or developing educational packages based on adaptive optics.
 A software development kit is also included for custom applications (see below).

 Click to Enlarge

 MEMS-Based Deformable Mirror Control

 The deformable mirror control for MEMS-based DMs shows a graphical plot of the DM surface shape as well a spreadsheet-like numerical interface that allows the user to input actuator deflections (in nanometers).
 The actuator deflection values may be changed individually or in selected groups.
 The actual shape of the DM will differ slightly due to a small influence of adjacent actuators.

 Specific mirror shapes can be loaded and saved from this window, allowing the creation of a library of unique and specialized mirror shapes that can be later recalled at the click of a button.